gvegayon/parallel/papers/stata-journal/20181010-reply-to-comments-george.md

 > Similarly, someone recently gave a talk at Juliacon 2018 about performance benchmarks between Julia, Stata, R, and maybe Python (can't remember if Python was included in the talk or not).
 You can find the abstract for that talk here: http://juliacon.org/2018/talks_workshops/110/ In the talk, the authors of -gsreg- had ported their command to the Julia language and run benchmarks of the command and/or comparable command in the languages mentioned above.
 Again, in this instance Stata had the worst runtime performance of the languages.
 Creating the benchmarks with similar examples could also provide a more contextualized benchmarking suite.

+*   That is a nice idea.
+Perhaps in the future we could try to build something like that.
+The problem is that, since we are already looking at embarasignly parallelizable tasks, most other languages have that, so the comparison is trivial.

 > It would probably be good to put the project website in parentheses so interested readers can go directly to the site instead of searching for it.

 *   Put the project website.